RUN WILD IN THE EVERGLADES!

 EXCITEMENT and SENSORY LOAD.
 NOTHING LIKE IT!!

 Are you an ultra-runner?
 A half-marathoner?
 Looking for a great trail race in South Florida?
 EVERGLADES ULTRAS has a place saved just for you!
-Join us in Copeland, FL, near Everglades City, for the fifth annual EVERGLADES ULTRAS trail races at Fakahatchee Strand Preserve.
+Join us in Copeland, FL, near Everglades City, for the sixth annual EVERGLADES ULTRAS trail races at Fakahatchee Strand Preserve.
 This is the Real Deal, Folks!
 We guaranty you've never run anything like it.
-But register early: the overall runner limit for 2016 will be 300.
+But register early: the overall runner limit for 2017 will be 300.

 The race venue--the Fakahatchee Strand Preserve State Park--is a Florida treasure.
 It is a beautiful and diverse wilderness located between "Alligator Alley" and Tamiami Trail in the Florida Everglades.
 It is the largest state park in Florida covering 80,000 acres, and features a wide variety of Everglades habitats—bald cypress swamp lowlands, grassland prairie, tropical hardwood hammocks and pine rock lands.
 This preserve is protected with great care and attention to detail.
 The Fakahatchee features the largest selection of species of orchids and bromeliads on the continent.
 Living here are Florida panther, black bear, deer, alligator, bobcat, Everglades mink, diamondback terrapin and water fowl and migratory birds too numerous to count.
 Its groves of native royal palms are the largest in the state and the only place in the world where bald cypress and royal palm share the forest canopy.